Symplectomorphism group relations and degenerations of Landau-Ginzburg models: -framed symplectomorphisms

-Letting $\delta_q = r_p^{-1} df_q$ then gives $dF (\upsilon_{\delta_q} ) = \rotat_{p^\prime}$, yielding the claim. \end{proof}
+Letting $\delta_q = r_p^{-1} df_q$ then gives $dF (X_{\delta_q} ) = \rotat_{p^\prime}$, yielding the claim. \end{proof}

-Given any smooth function $\tilde{f} : \mu (\mcx) \to \mft$, the vector field $\upsilon_{\tilde{f} (\mu (p))} (p)$ is easily integrated to $\phi^{\tilde{f}}_t : \mcx \to \mcx$ where $\phi^{\tilde{f}}_t ( p ) = exp (t \tilde{f} (\mu (p)))\cdot p$.
+Given any smooth function $\tilde{f} : \mu (\mcx) \to \mft$, the vector field $X_{\tilde{f} (\mu (p))} (p)$ is easily integrated to $\phi^{\tilde{f}}_t : \mcx \to \mcx$ where $\phi^{\tilde{f}}_t ( p ) = \exp (t \tilde{f} (\mu (p)))\cdot p$.
 Thus the previous lemma gives an explicit description of the symplectic monodromy map of $F$.
 Namely, take $\tilde{f} = \left( \frac{4 f(q)}{|| df_{q} ||_{\kappa_q}^2} \right) df_q$, and for any $\varepsilon >0$ the monodromy map is

-We now define the local model for a degeneration as a toric hypersurface degeneration.
-To study the monodromy around such a degeneration, we first examine the monodromy with respect to the ambient toric variety and then adjust this map slightly near the critical points of the degeneration to obtain a characterization of the monodromy on the hypersurface.
+We utilize this to study the monodromy around a stable pair degeneration by first examining the monodromy with respect to the ambient toric variety and then perturbing this map slightly near the critical points of the degeneration to obtain a characterization of the monodromy on the hypersurface.
+Recall from Appendix~\ref{sec:torichd} that $A \subset \Lambda$ gives a subset of equivariant linear sections of a line bundle $\mco_A (1)$ on a toric stack $\mcx_Q$ specified by $(Q, A)$.
+Suppose $S = \{( Q_i, A_i ) \}_{i \in I}$ is a regular subdivision of $(Q, A)$ and $\eta : A \to \Z$ is an integral defining function of $S$.
+In Definitions \ref{defn:degfamily} we introduced the degenerating family $(\mcx_\eta, \mcy_s)$ which came equipped with a holomorphic function $F_\eta : \mcx_\eta \to \C$.
+We will explore two aspects of this definition, the symplectic structure as defined by the moment map and the holomorphic function $F_\eta$.